jaflih/metrics/README.md

 In this app, you can :

-- load stocks
+- Load stocks
-- search specific stocks
+- Search specific stocks
-- show profile company that has stock
+- Show profile company that has stock

 ## Built With